sebastianfrey/dcomponent/README.md

 ## Testing dcomponent

 dcomponent uses Intern as its test runner.
 A full description of how to test this module can be found [here](./docs/Testing.md).

+## dcomponent demos

+dcomponent provides a set of examples.
+How too run these examples is covered under the [Demos](./docs/Demos.md) section.

 [dojo]: <https://github.com/dojo/dojo>
 [dijit]: <https://github.com/dojo/dijit>